EnergyMashupLab/eml-cts/README.md

 <a id="tech-desc"></a>Technical Description
 ---------------------

-The NIST-CTS Project is a standards-based implementation of the Common Transactive Services using a Transactive Energy User Agenta (TEUA), a Local Market Agent (LMA) that facilitiates interaction between users and local markets through a Local Market Engine (LME).
+The EML-CTS Project is a standards-based implementation of the Common Transactive Services using a Transactive Energy User Agenta (TEUA), a Local Market Agent (LMA) that facilitiates interaction between users and local markets through a Local Market Engine (LME) which in turn can connect to a market.
 The Implementation Architecture Diagram shows terminology and relationships within the implementation.![Architecture Diagram](complete/docs/pictures/ArchitectureCts20200720.png)

 The client/building/supervisory controller view is ![CLient View drawing](complete/docs/pictures/ClientViewCts20200720.png)